Geometrical frustration and incommensurate magnetic order in Na$_3$RuO$_4$ with two triangular motifs: Experimental results

 \subsubsection{Crystal Structure}

-The lattice parameters obtained from the Rietveld refinement with the space group $C2/m$ (no. 12) using the NPD data collected at 300\,K (Fig.~\ref{refinement}) are $a=11.0280(3)$\,\AA, $b=12.8141(3)$\,\AA, $c=5.7047(2)$\,\AA, and $\beta=109.906(2)$\degree\ in a perfect agreement with Ref.~\cite{Regan2005}.
-We also find the same atomic positions as in the previous studies~\footnote{The table of atomic positions in Ref.~\cite{Regan2005} contains two typos. $x=0.2421,\:y=0.1254,\:z=0.5$ for Na3 and $x=0.1528,\:y=0.5,\:z=0.1969$ for O3.
-This was also pointed out in Ref.~\cite{Haraldsen2009}.}. \\ The data obtained at the high-resolution instrument D2B at low temperatures are shown in Fig.~\ref{D2B}.
+The lattice parameters obtained from the Rietveld refinement with the space group $C2/m$ (no. 12) using the NPD data collected at 300\,K are $a=11.0286(1)$\,\AA, $b=12.8148(2)$\,\AA, $c=5.7048(1)$\,\AA, and $\beta=109.905(1)$\degree\ in a perfect agreement with Ref.~\cite{Regan2005}.
+We also find the same atomic positions as in the previous studies~\cite{suppl}. \\ The data obtained at the high-resolution instrument D2B at low temperatures are shown in Fig.~\ref{D2B}.
 Neutron diffraction data were collected above the transition temperatures at 40\,K, in the transition region at 27\,K, and at the base temperature of 1.5\,K. At 1.5\,K, in the magnetically ordered state, no additional peaks and no peak splitting are visible in the data at high angles and hence any changes in the structural symmetry can be ruled out [see the inset in Fig.~\ref{D2B}(a)].
 We can thus exclude a structural phase transition within the resolution of our measurement and suggest that both transitions must have predominantly magnetic character.
 Indeed, temperature-dependent lattice parameters given in Fig.~\ref{D2B}(b) do not show any significant anomalies but decline monotonically with decreasing temperature.
 Only the $a$ parameter shows a slight upturn below 50\,K, indicative of the weak magnetoelastic coupling, which is typical for transition-metal compounds~\cite{senn2013,reschke2020}.
 Already in this setup magnetic Bragg peaks are visible.
 They are indicated by arrows in Fig.~\ref{D2B}(a).
 One magnetic peak at 15.5\degree{} develops at 27\,K. At the lowest temperature four peaks are perceptible.